Mario Romancini

-Mario Klabin Xavier Romancini (born December 15, 1987 in Telêmaco Borba) is a professional racing driver from Brazil.
+Mario Klabin Xavier Romancini (born December 15, 1987, in Telêmaco Borba) is a Brazilian former professional racing driver.

 Romancini started his racing career in 2006 in the Brazilian Formula Renault 2.0 series.
 Driving for the Full Time Racing Team, he took two podium finishes, including one race win, to finish the season in fifth place.
 After his impressive debut season, Romancini moved up to the South American Formula Three championship in 2007 with leading team Cesário F3.
 During the season he took ten podium places in fourteen races, including two wins, to finish runner-up in the championship behind team-mate Clemente de Faria, Jr.

 In November 2007, Romancini took part in World Series by Renault testing at both Paul Ricard and Valencia, driving for Epsilon Euskadi, Prema Powerteam and the reigning champions Tech 1 Racing.
 In January 2008 he was signed by Epsilon Euskadi to partner Frenchman and fellow rookie Alexandre Marsoin.
 During the season, he scored two points finishes and was lying 28th in the standings when he left the team due to sponsorship problems with two rounds of the championship remaining.
 He was replaced by former Epsilon driver Filipe Albuquerque.
 He has signed to race for Andersen Racing to race in the Firestone Indy Lights Series in 2009.
 He captured his first win in the series in his fifth start from the pole at the Milwaukee Mile.
 He ended the season with a victory in Homestead in the 6th place.

 Romancini competed full–time in the IZOD INDYCAR Series for the 2010 season for Conquest Racing.
-He started his first Indianapolis 500-Mile Race, where he finished 13th as the highest finishing rookie.
+He started his first and only Indianapolis 500 that year, where he finished thirteenth as the highest finishing rookie.
 Romancini also received sponsorship from Armando Montelongo, TV celebrity from Flip This House.